 The UEFA Football Earnings Rule: what replaced FFP, how the three-year test works and why Newcastle fell foul of it

-UEFA's Financial Fair Play rules are gone.
-In their place sits a more sophisticated, more demanding framework: the Football Earnings Rule (“FER”), which assesses a club's financial sustainability across a rolling three-year period and permits aggregate losses of up to €60 million before triggering a significant breach.
+UEFA’s Financial Fair Play rules have been replaced by the Club Licensing and Financial Sustainability framework.
+One of its central tools is the Football Earnings Rule (“FER”), which assesses a club’s football earnings across a multi-year monitoring period.
+The acceptable deviation is €5 million, but it can increase up to €60 million where the excess is fully covered by contributions or equity, and further by up to €10 million per reporting period where UEFA’s additional financial-health conditions are met.
 Newcastle United became the first English club to be sanctioned under the FER in the June 2026 enforcement cycle.
 This article explains what the rule requires, how it differs from FFP, and what clubs need to understand about managing their position across a three-year horizon.

 This is the third article in our UEFA Financial Sustainability series.
 To view the whole series, click here.